FFmpeg/FFV1/ffv1.md

 #### remaining_bits_in_bitstream

-`remaining_bits_in_bitstream( )` means the count of remaining bits after the current position in that bitstream component.
+`remaining_bits_in_bitstream( )` means the count of remaining bits after the pointer in that bitstream component.
 It is computed from the `NumBytes` value multiplied by 8 minus the count of bits of that component already read by the bitstream parser.

 #### byte_aligned